 There’s no way around it, a DUI will drastically affect your car insurance.
-Most insurers will classify you as a high-risk driver and increase your auto rates.
-Or an insurer could even cancel your policy altogether.
+At best, your provider will immediately classify you as a high-risk driver and increase your premium.
+At worst, your insurer could even cancel your policy altogether.

 Find the best car insurance after a DUI